Frontline Ltd. (FRO) is destined for greater heights as its last quarter sales were 300,440 K

 Frontline Ltd. (NYSE: FRO) Trading Performance Indicators

-Take a look at Frontline Ltd.’s (FRO) current performance indicators.
-Last quarter, stock had a price to sales ratio for the trailing twelve months stands at 2.90.
+Here are Frontline Ltd.’s current performance indicators.
+According to the last quarter’s results, the stock had a price to sales ratio for the trailing twelve months stands at 2.63.

 Technical Analysis of Frontline Ltd. (FRO)